vaccovecrana/gemory/README.md

-# gemory
-A minimal JavaFx functional replacement for FXML
+[gemory](https://en.wikipedia.org/wiki/Gemory) is a minimal JavaFx functional replacement for FXML.